-Here are some videos of me performing poems from my book, ‘A Great Big Cuddle’, with pictures by Chris Riddell, published by Walker Books.
+Here are two more videos of me performing poems from my book, ‘A Great Big Cuddle’, with pictures by Chris Riddell, published by Walker Books.

 All the videos were directed by Joe Rosen.
 Go behind the scenes and see how they were made.

 I've written a book called 'Uncle Gobb and the Dread Shed' and it's illustrated by Neal Layton.
 If you like funny books, this could be a book you'll really enjoy.
 You can find out more at: www.bloomsbury.com/

 I've also made some videos telling you all about it:

 Quite a few people recently have asked me where they can find the words of 'Chocolate Cake'.
 As you probably know there is a video of me performing 'Chocolate Cake' right here, along with 91 other poems filmed by my son Joe plus some other videos of me in performance from BBC Learning in Scotland and the like.